Do you want to make a SendFox WordPress form?

 Open up Zapier in a new tab and log in to your account.
 You’ll want to keep your WordPress dashboard open in another tab so you can easily switch between the 2 sites.

-Once you’ve logged in to Zapier, click Make a Zap at the top left.
+Once you’ve logged in to Zapier, click Create Zap in the top left corner.

 Under App Event, search for WPForms and click on the icon.